Science-Bird/UniversalRadar/README.md

 	- *I automatically detect terrain based on a bunch of factors, so it can work without doing this, but you might as well guarantee it.*

 - Clean up your nav mesh so it isn't going excessively out of bounds.
-I use the nav mesh to refine down the height range for terrains, so if the nav mesh is going way too high up the height shading will be off, and if it goes too far out a lot of out of bounds terrains or objects might have meshes generated for them.
+I use the nav mesh to refine down the height range for terrains, so if the nav mesh is going way too high up the height shading will be off, and if it goes too far out a lot of out of bounds terrains or objects might have meshes generated for them (it's also probably a good idea to do this in general).

 - Make sure your terrain is on the `Room` layer (which it already should be).

+- Certain components can cause problems when cloned, such as animators, network objects, and skinned mesh renderers.
+So if your terrain object has any of those attached it will be skipped over

+	- *If you absolutely need those components on your terrain, you can always use some box colliders or other objects that do show up on the radar to fill in the gaps.*

 ### Radar object compatibility